NaeNae21/my-app/README.md

 - Error states when posts or comments fail to load
 - Navigation between list and detail view using React Router
 - Loading animations to enhance UI polish
-- Improved design consistency using a basic design system (e.g., shared colors, card layouts)
+- Design consistency using a basic design system (e.g., shared colors, card layouts)
 - Retry button when posts or comments fail to load
+- Unit tests for components like `PostCard` and `Comment`
+- End-to-end test: load feed → click a post → view details → expand comment → go back → search new posts

-## 📸 Wireframes
+## Wireframes

-*(Include a screenshot or wireframe here.
-You can use Figma, Balsamiq, or even a hand-drawn sketch scanned in.)*
 ![alt text](image.png)

 ---

-## 🛠️ Technologies Used
+## Technologies Used

 - React
 - Redux Toolkit